Blonde is dull trauma porn with no idea what it’s trying to say – review

 Andrew Dominik’s biopic is degrading, exploitative and misogynist, yet mercilessly boring

 Dir: Andrew Dominik.
 Starring: Ana de Armas, Julianne Nicholson, Adrian Brody, Bobby Cannavale.
-18, 165 minutes
+Cert 18, 165 minutes

 Never mind the diamonds.
 I’ll tell you who isn’t a girl’s best friend: Andrew Dominik, the writer-director of Blonde, a merciless, dull, over-long riff on Marilyn Monroe.
 Across its lengthy running time, the Hollywood star has a time of it.
 She is nearly drowned by her mother.
 Raped at an audition.
 Forced into an abortion.
 Harangued by the unborn foetus she’s about to abort.
 Attacked by a husband she calls “daddy”.
 It’s no exaggeration to say that she cries in almost every scene.
 To borrow a phrase, if you can’t handle Marilyn Monroe as an adult woman in possession of agency, you sure as hell don’t deserve to make an almost-three-hour film about her.